School of Information: Registration FAQ

 Yes.
 Please keep in mind that you should only add a maximum of 3 backup courses to your course plan, which means that you should be on the waitlist for no more than 3 courses.
 For academic counseling or feedback about your course plan, please consult your faculty advisor.

 Please do not reach out to course instructors for questions about the waitlist.
 Assuming that you have already added yourself to the course’s waitlist, if a spot opens up in the course, you will be notified by email.
-If you have additional questions about the waitlist, please contact your academic advisor.
+If you have additional questions about the waitlist, please contact your staff advisor.

 Adding, Dropping, and “Swapping” Courses

-If you wish to make an adjustment to your course schedule between the first date of the semester and the add/drop deadline, you must “swap” courses instead of adding and then dropping courses.
+If you need to make an adjustment to your course schedule between the first date of the semester and the add/drop deadline, you must “swap” courses instead of adding and then dropping courses.
 “Swapping” courses is important if you wish to avoid unwanted forfeiture fees (financial penalties for dropping courses after the first date of the semester; see the academic calendar for the full tuition refund schedule).

 In order to “swap” courses correctly, you will need to drop one course and add the other course simultaneously, in one transaction.
 If you make the change in two separate transactions by first adding a course (transaction one) and then dropping a course (transaction two), the registration system will recognize that you dropped a course and it will automatically charge you forfeiture fee.
 The forfeiture fee is a result of dropping a course after the first date of the semester, as the first date of the semester is the last day for a full tuition refund.
 Even if you end up being registered for the same number of credits, completing the change in two separate transactions will alert the system that you have dropped a course and will trigger a forfeiture fee in accordance with the tuition refund schedule.
 The tuition refund schedule can be found on the academic calendar.